a review by the Crow.

 I’ve obviously not touched upon the dream sequences, the creature revealed to be Steppenwolf, Luthor’s stupid warnings at the very end of the movie, and other things.

-There’s quite a lot I have to say about the future of the franchise and what’s been implied to come, but I’m going to dump it all into a separate blog post once I’ve recovered from this review.
+There’s quite a lot I have to say about the future of the franchise and what’s been implied to come, but I’m going to dump it all into a separate blog post once I’ve recovered from this review (if I feel like it).
 That post will also serve as a place for me to further talk about this movie.

 It doesn’t look all that promising, however.